KAKu99/approx_emst/README.md

 ## Overview

-This is an Approximation algorithm for the Euclidean Minimum Spanning Tree (EMST) problem.
-It offers the following features:
+This is an approximation algorithm for the Euclidean Minimum Spanning Tree (EMST) problem.
+It has the following features:

-- **For High-Dimensional and Million-Scale Datasets**: This algorithm is specifically designed for high-dimensional data and has been tested on real-world datasets with millions of data points.
+- **For high-dimensional large datasets**: This algorithm is specifically designed for high-dimensional data and has been tested on real-world datasets with millions of data points.
-- **High-Quality Results**: It provides a high-precision approximation of the EMST length and generates a structure similar to the exact result.
+- **High-quality results**: It provides a high-recall approximation of the EMST length and generates a structure similar to the exact result.
 - **Parallelizable**: The computational workload, which is the most intensive part of the algorithm, is implemented using FAISS and is parallelizable.

-## Prerequisites (Required Libraries)
+## Prerequisites (Required libraries)

 The following libraries need to be installed for this project to run.
-(These are the versions used during the experiments.)

 - **faiss-cpu**: version 1.8.0
 - **Eigen**: version 3.4.0